More snow for NY area as 3rd nor'easter wallops region

-NEW YORK (WABC) --Yet another nor'easter began dumping snow across the New York area Tuesday morning, with the storm expected to last into the early evening.
+NEW YORK (WABC) --Yet another nor'easter began dumping snow across the New York area Tuesday morning, with the storm lasting into the early evening in parts of the region before the final flakes fell.

-The third nor'easter in less than two weeks took aim at Long Island and coastal Connecticut, with Suffolk and Fairfield counties expected to bear the brunt of the storm.
-Accumulations are expected to be minimal in New York City and New Jersey, but the hardest hit areas could see upwards of a foot of snow.
+The third nor'easter in less than two weeks took aim at Long Island and coastal Connecticut, with Suffolk and Fairfield counties bearing the brunt of the storm.
+Accumulations were minimal in New York City and New Jersey, where the snow tapered off around noon, but the hardest hit areas saw upwards of a foot of snow.

 The cleanup from the previous two storms is still ongoing, as fallen trees downed power lines and left tens of thousands in the dark.
 Some residents in New Jersey and New York City's northern suburbs were still without power even before the arrival of storm No. 3.